mansonmyr/Probabilistic_Colocalization_Estimator/README.md

 # Probabilistic_Colocalization_Estimator (PCE)
 A ROI-centric bioimage analysis workbench for 16-bit multichannel TIFF data.
 This tool provides robust statistical estimates of protein-protein overlap and correlation with absolute raw data fidelity, specifically designed for high-precision immunofluorescence research.
+This software allows an alternative options other than the traditional colocalization analysis software such as JaCOP and Coloc 2 in Fiji/ImageJ.